mohamadamin8413/Ap-project/README.md

 ---

 ## 🛠 Troubleshooting
-- **Screenshots not displaying**: Verify the image files exist in the `./screenshots/` directory and match the referenced paths.
+- **Screenshots not displaying**: Verify the image files exist in the `./screenshots/` directory and match the referenced paths (`Screenshot_SongsPage.png`, `Screenshot_PlaylistPage.png`, `Screenshot_MusicPlayer.png`).
 Ensure they are PNG or JPEG files with no transparency and correct bit depth (24-bit for PNG).
-Use Android Studio's Screen Capture tool to take screenshots with proper dimensions (e.g., 1080x1920).
+Use Android Studio's Screen Capture tool (View > Tool Windows > Logcat > Screen Capture) to take screenshots with proper dimensions (e.g., 1080x1920).
 - **Permission issues**: Ensure storage permissions are granted on the device.
 For Android 13+, use `READ_MEDIA_AUDIO` permission.
 - **Missing songs**: Ensure the device has music files in supported formats (e.g., MP3) and that the app has storage access.